Modern Minimal Perfect Hashing: A Survey: Perfect Hashing through Retrieval

 \myparagraph{SicHash\@.} Most earlier approaches couple the task of retrieval and perfect hashing, which means that the approaches have to store the same number of bits for every input key.
 SicHash \cite{lehmann2023sichash}, in contrast, separates the two tasks of key placement and retrieval.
 This makes it possible to efficiently use more than one retrieval data structure and store values of different widths for different keys.
 Using the same width for every key, even with optimal retrieval, we can achieve no better than about 2.2 bits per key using 4 choices and remapping values to be minimal perfect.
 SicHash's main innovation is using a hash function to determine how many choices each key has.
 Some of the keys have 2 choices, some have 4 choices, and some keys have 8 choices.
 As such, it stores a 1, 2, and 3-bit retrieval data structure, each handling a portion of the input keys.
 Using the space-efficient BuRR \cite{dillinger2022burr} retrieval data structure, this makes it possible to reduce the space consumption compared to previous approaches.
 SicHash achieves a favorable space-performance trade-off when being allowed 2--3 bits of space per key.
 It also achieves a rather limited gain in space efficiency by \emph{overloading} the corresponding graph beyond the orientability threshold.
 Using small partitions, SicHash exploits the variance in the number of keys that can fit.
 Also, it uses the fact that the load factor at which construction likely fails converges to the load threshold from \emph{above} as $n$ grows.

 \myparagraph{ShockHash\@.} ShockHash \cite{lehmann2023shockhash} can be seen as an extreme version of SicHash that directly tries to orient a graph with $n$ nodes and $n$ edges.
 Each key corresponds to one edge, connecting the two candidate output values of the key.
 The graph can be oriented if and only if it is a \emph{pseudoforest} --- a graph where each component contains as many edges as nodes.
 Because ShockHash works far above the orientability threshold, it needs to retry with many different graphs before it samples one that is orientable.
 ShockHash then stores the choice between the two candidate values of each key in a 1-bit retrieval data structure taking close to $n$ bits.
 Additionally, it stores the hash function seed, which can be shown to need about $0.44n$ bits.
 This means that the majority of the data originates from a simple linear time orientation of the graph.
 Only $0.44n$ bits need to be determined by exponential time brute-force.
 Compared to a simple brute-force technique (see \cref{s:bruteforce}), which needs $e^n$ tries in expectation, ShockHash needs only $(e/2)^n$ tries, while still reaching the space lower bound.
+We refer to \cref{s:theory} for more details on asymptotic performance.
 A key idea for making ShockHash practical is the introduction of a simple bit-parallel filter that checks whether all output values are hit by some key.
 If one output is not hit, the graph cannot be orientable.
 Because the construction is still exponential time, ShockHash first partitions the keys to smaller subsets using RecSplit (see \cref{s:recursiveSplitting}).
-ShockHash has configurations that achieve 1.52 bits per key using reasonable construction time.
+This makes the overall construction time linear in expectation.
+ShockHash has configurations that achieve 1.52 bits per key using a construction time similar to RecSplit with 1.6 bits per key.